qmk/qmk_firmware/keyboards/baion878/readme.md

 * Hardware Supported: Baion878 PCB
 * Hardware Availability: Pre-Order

+Baion878 Comes in 3 layouts:
+878HSA for ANSI Hotswap
+878HSI for ISO Hotwsap
+878SL for Universal Solderable

 Make example for this keyboard (after setting up your build environment):